GO BACK TO ODDITIES PAGE

 free in the grip of The Elements of Style.

-So I won't be spending the
+So I won't be spending the month

-of trivial don't-do-this prescriptions by a pair of
+don't-do-this prescriptions by a pair of idiosyncratic

-broken their own misbegotten rules.
+misbegotten rules.

 Geoffrey K. Pullum is head of